biniyamNegasa/todo-app-typescript/README.md

 A console based todo app that can add and delete todos.

-## To run the page, follow the following the instructions
+## To run the page, follow the following instructions
 1. Clone the repo
 - ```git clone https://www.github.com/biniyamNegasa/todo-app-typescript```
 2. Goto the folder